Economy in Italy

 From economic power to a country of problems

 Even in the early Middle Ages, Italy experienced an economic boom.
-Powerful city-states like Genoa and Venice achieved a dominant position in the Mediterranean area and practiced a prospering maritime trade.
-However, with the decline of the great economic powers in Italy, and the domestic discord, the country lost the contact to its European competitors and increasingly lagged behind.
-Today, Italy is an industrialized country that still suffers from the consequences of a highly controlled economy.
-The economic imbalance between North and South Italy and the traditionally high level of shadow economy leave the country suffering.
+Powerful city states like Genoa and Venice achieved a dominant position in the Mediterranean area and saw their maritime trade prospering.
+However, with the decline of the great economic powers in Italy and domestic discords the country fell behind its European competitors and saw the gap widen constantly.
+Today, Italy is an industrialised country that still suffers from the consequences of a highly controlled economy.
+The economic imbalance between northern and southern Italy and the traditionally high level of shadow economy leave the country suffering.

 Economic power in the Middle Ages

-Already in ancient times, Italy was and economic centre in Europe.
-With the fall of the Roman Empire, an economic downturn began, which was stopped during the Middle Ages at least in northern Italy.
+Italy has already been an economic centre in Europe in ancient times.
+The economic downturn began with the fall of the Roman Empire, a downturn that was halted during the Middle Ages, at least in northern Italy.
 Two powerful city-states - Genoa and Venice - gained supremacy in the Mediterranean area and established a flourishing maritime trade.
-But prosperity and wealth disappeared with the weakening influence of the two trading powers, and finally diminished with the wars and conflicts concerning the establishment of Italy as a nation.
-During the Colonial Time, the newly formed Italy lost the connection to the great European powers and was thus pushed to the edge not only by its internal political conflicts.
-The economic dominance was finally history.
+Prosperity and wealth disappeared, however, as the influence of the two trading powers weakened, and finally disappeared due to the wars and conflicts connected with the establishment of Italy as a nation.
+During the colonial era, the newly formed Italy failed to keep up with the great European powers and was thus eclipsed, not only by its internal political conflicts.
+The economic dominance had become history.

 As in most countries of Western Europe, agriculture is in a continuous decline in Italy.
-Italy is a country poor of resources and with only a few notable natural resources.
-In terms of agriculture, in the South mainly wheat, tobacco, olives, stone fruit, sugar beets and tomatoes are cultivated, while Northern Italy can look back on a strong tradition of pig and cattle breeding.
-The cultivation of wine, however, is widely spread throughout Italy and wine is a major export good of the country.
+Italy is a country of scarce resources and with only a few notable natural resources.
+On an agricultural level, the south maily cultivates wheat, tobacco, olives, stone fruit, sugar beets and tomatoes, while northern Italy has a strong tradition of pig and cattle breeding.
+The cultivation of wine, however, is widely spread throughout Italy and one of the country's major export commodities.

-Industry and economy in Italy are strongly influenced by government involvement.
-A circumstance that only slowly starts to break up, when waves of privatisation roll over the country.
-While in the south, most workers work in small businesses, in the richer north of Italy many large corporations exist and employ a great number of workers.
+The Italian Industry and economy in Italy are strongly nationalised - a circumstance that only slowly starts to dissipate as waves of privatisation wash over the country.
+While most workers in the south are employed by small businesses, the richer north is home to many large corporations employing a far larger total workforce.

 Economy in Italy today

-Tourism plays a very important role for the economy in Italy today.
-Almost 70% of its GDP are achieved in the service sector and in recent years, some 40 million tourists visited the country every year.
-The most important destinations besides the beaches in Northern Italy are Venice, South Tyrol and Rome.
+Almost 70% of the Italian GDP are generated in the service sector.
+Tourism plays a very important role for the Italian economy and contributes nearly 10% to this sector.
+In recent years, some 40 million tourists a year visited the country.
+Beaches in northern Italy aside, the most important destinations are Venice, South Tyrol and Rome.
 Nevertheless, the country, like many other European destinations, is still struggling with a decline in overnight stays after the tourist boom of the last decade.